Agent skill for hierarchical-coordinator - invoke with $agent-hierarchical-coordinator

 0%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This description is critically deficient across all dimensions.
-It provides only a technical invocation command without explaining what the skill does, when to use it, or any natural trigger terms.
-The description would be essentially useless for Claude to select this skill appropriately from a pool of available skills.
+This description is essentially a label and invocation command with no substantive content.
+It fails on every dimension: it doesn't describe what the skill does, when to use it, or provide any natural trigger terms.
+It would be nearly impossible for Claude to correctly select this skill from a pool of available skills.

 Suggestions